zumten/dotnet-mindex/README.md

 ## How it works?

 The inner workings of Mindex is similar to SQL.
 Each index is simply a list of items sorted with multiple criterias.
 The search is then done using BinarySearch for each criteria.
-When you don't specify which index to use, Mindex will score each index and choose the best one.
+When you don't specify which index to use, Mindex will analyze the search, give a score to each index and choose the best one.

 ## Build your first table